neyrinckaudio/docs-vcpro/docs/cubase-nuendo.md

 * In the Steinberg top menu bar go to: Studio / Studio Setup...
 * In the Studio Setup window, click on the "+" sign.
-* Select the Control surface from the drop down list.
+* Select the Control surface from the dropdown list.
-    * For D-Command, C24, Control 24, Pro Control, Command 8, Digi 003, V-Console, V-Console 16
+    * For D-Command, C24, Control 24, ProControl, Command 8, Digi 003, V-Console, V-Console 16
-        * Select the name that matches your surface.
+        * Select the item that matches your surface.
-        * Do not configure any Midi ports.
+        * Do not configure any MIDI ports.
         * Set up and customizable functions.
     * For the V-Control Pro 1.9 iPad App
         * Select Mackie HUI.
-        * Set the Midi ports to be 'V-Control'
+        * Set the MIDI ports to be 'V-Control'
 * Click Ok to close the Studio Setup Window.